 While these are the requirements for earning an AP credit, they are not necessarily required for placement in a Physics course when a student enters Brown.

-Students considering skipping Physics 30, 50 or 70 should consult with their Freshman Advisor or the Physics Placement Coordinator, Prof. Ying.
+Students considering skipping Physics 30, 50 or 70 should consult with their Freshman Advisor or the Physics Placement Coordinator, Prof. Narain.

 IB Placement and Credit

-Students requesting transfer credit for college courses taken at other institutions should consult with the Coordinator of Undergraduate Studies, Prof. Ying.
+Students requesting transfer credit for college courses taken at other institutions should consult with the Coordinator of Undergraduate Studies, Prof. Narain.